 The framework adapts and extends traditional HTML to better serve dynamic content through two-way data-binding that allows the automatic synchronization of models and views.
 As a result, AngularJS de-emphasizes DOM manipulation and improves testability & performance.

 Angular follows the MVW pattern of software engineering and encourages loose coupling between presentation, data, and logic components.
-Using dependency injection, Angular brings traditional server-side services, such as view-dependent controllers, to client-side web applications.
+Using dependency injection, Angular brings traditionally server-side services, such as view-dependent controllers, to client-side web applications.
 Consequently, much of the burden on the backend is reduced, leading to much lighter web applications.

 MVW Architecture (Model View Whatever)